astroprofsmith/intromodern.github.io/_sources/c7velocity.md

 :figwidth: 800px
 :name: stbeta4fig

 A beta four vector represented in a spacetime diagram for a reference frame $A$.
-A second reference frame $A'$ is moving to the right, relative to the first.
+A second reference frame $A'$ is moving to the right, relative to the first, with a speed $v_R$.
 In this case, the time component of the beta four vector represented by the diagonal arrow is 1.0 and the space component is 0.7, so the actual speed being represented here is $\beta = 0.7/1.0 = 0.7$, or seven tenths the speed of light.
 ```

 To figure this out, let us first diagram this situation.
 It's not
-strictly necessary, but helps make sure we use the right minus sign.
+strictly necessary, but helps make sure we use the correct minus sign.
 The spacetime diagrams that define a Lorentz transformation are shown
-in Figure 7.1.
+in {numref}`stbeta4fig`.
 In this case, depending on how $\beta_R$ compares with
 $\beta$, we would expect $\beta^\prime$ to be less than $\beta$,
 perhaps even going negative.
 In particular, if $\beta_R=\beta$, our
 theory had better predict that $\beta^\prime=0$, or something is